Skip to main content

 Ready to Build Your AI-Powered Chrome Extension?

-Groovy Web AI Agent Teams have shipped extensions for sales automation, legal tech, recruiting, and SaaS products.
-We work in MV3 by default, integrate LLM APIs on day one, and deliver production-ready extensions in 6–10 weeks — starting at $22/hr.
+AI Agent Teams have shipped extensions for sales automation, legal tech, recruiting, and SaaS products — working in MV3 by default, integrating LLM APIs on day one, and delivering production-ready extensions in 6–10 weeks with AI Sprint packages from $15K.

 Download our Chrome Extension Development Starter Kit — includes a fully configured MV3 project template, background service worker boilerplate, Anthropic Claude integration guide, and Chrome Web Store submission checklist.
 Request the starter kit here →